Mashrafe Mortaza

 Mashrafe Bin Mortaza (born 5 October 1983), popularly known as the Narail Express, is a Bangladeshi politician and former cricketer who captained in all three formats of the game for the Bangladesh national cricket team and a former Jatiya Sangsad member representing the Narail-2 constituency during 2019–2024.
 He is widely regarded as the most successful captain for the Bangladesh cricket team.
 (Note: Multiple references:)

 He started this test debut against Zimbabwe in 2001.
-He impressed Andy Roberts, who was then coaching Bangladesh and was drafted into the Test side - in his debut first-class game.
+He impressed Andy Roberts, who was then coaching Bangladesh and was drafted into the Test team - in his debut first-class game.
 In 2006, Mashrafe was the world's highest wicket-taker in ODIs, collecting 49 wickets in total.
 He was the Man-of-the-match in the match against India in the 2007 Cricket World Cup.
 He took four wickets that game and knocked out India from the group stage.
 Mashrafe was picked up by the Kolkata Knight Riders for $600,000 in IPL 2009.
 Mashrafe debuted as a captain after the 2009 T20 World Cup, where he captained Bangladesh against West Indies and Zimbabwe and won both them but it led him to an ankle injury and forced him to hand over the captaincy duties to Shakib Al Hasan later.
 He suffered a tear in his knee ligament after that.
 This forced him to miss the 2011 Cricket World Cup.
 After overcoming his injuries, Mashrafe took his position back in the squad after 4 years and captained Bangladesh to the 2015 Cricket World Cup, where they were able to reach the quarterfinals for the first time.
 After getting knocked out by India at the quarterfinals in the World Cup, Mashrafe led his team back to back ODI series wins against Pakistan (3–0), India (2–1) and then world cup runners-up New Zealand (3–2) at home for the first time in their cricket history.
 It eventually made them a dominant ODI team in their home grounds.
 These results sealed a place for Bangladesh in the 2017 ICC Champions Trophy for the first time, where they finished off as semifinalists.
 His captaincy led Bangladesh Team to become the runners-up of the Asia Cup for two consecutive years (2016, 2018) but lost to India in both.
 Throughout his career, Mashrafe has played a pivotal role in Bangladesh's rise as a competitive cricketing nation.